BIDS/2017-01-12-ucb/lessons/git/index.md

      1 file changed, 5 insertions(+)
      create mode 100644 script.py

-The key information here is that we've successfully changed 1 file (`script.py`) by making 5 insertions (that's one for each new line of text in the file).
+The key information here is that we've successfully changed 1 file (`script.R`) by making 5 insertions (that's one for each new line of text in the file).
 You'll learn about the other information here as we go along.

 So, what was the point of all that?
-The upshot is that the exact state of the file `script.py` that was in the staging area at the moment of our commit is now permanently stored and tracked in our version control system.
+The upshot is that the exact state of the file `script.R` that was in the staging area at the moment of our commit is now permanently stored and tracked in our version control system.
 No matter what changes we make to this file in the future, we can always easily come back to this version at any time, as we'll see later.
 We can also easily compare this version to other future versions.

 To see a record of our previous commits, we can run the command `git log`, which will show us a history of our commits (so far, just this one initial commit).